sriramab/gamamanual/G__GamAnalyzer.md

 ```

 ## expSimGlobalNone
-For each experiment launch the group follower corresponding to the current iteration and all the already launch experiments are displayed.
+The agent_group_follower corresponding to the current iteration and all the already launch experiments are displayed.
 ```
 aspect simglobal{
   display_mode <-"simglobal";